 - Jerry Eaton v.
 Bender Shipbuilding & Repair Co., Inc., 2002 Ala.Civ.App.
 LEXIS 991 (Ala.Civ.App.
 2002)(affirming summary judgment for defendant on terminated employee’s defamation claim);

 - Anthony Franks v.
 Mobile Co.
 Department of Public Health, Civil Action No.: 1:99-CV-01025-S, United States District Court, Southern District of Alabama (jury verdict for defendant on religious discrimination claim).

-- Lawyer of the Year 2021, Employment Law-Management, Best Lawyers®
+- Lawyer of the Year 2021 and 2023, Employment Law-Management, Litigation – Labor and Employment, Best Lawyers®

 - AV Rated by Martindale-Hubbell®

 - Alabama State Bar Leadership Forum-Class of 2009

 - William Kaufman Award 2013-Community Foundation of South Alabama

 - Order of the Coif- University of Alabama School of Law

 - Alabama Law Review-University of Alabama School of Law

 - Hugo Black Scholar-University of Alabama School of Law